Grants for Disabled Women

 It provides financial support to help pay for qualifications to secure employment with a sufficient income.
 Successful applicants usually receive a grant of £500.

 Applications should be made by 31st March and grants are paid once a year in July after references and paperwork has been completed.

-The Eaton Trust provides financial assistance for women in need due to unforseen circumstances or unexpected events.
+The Eaton Fund provides financial assistance for women in need due to unforeseen circumstances or unexpected events.

-To apply for support download an application form and send with a supporting letter from an appropriate professional to The Eaton Fund, PO Box 172, Lewes, BN7 9FF.
+To apply for support download an application form and send with a supporting letter from an appropriate professional to The Eaton Fund, PO Box 528, Fleet GU51 9HH

 The Frederick Andrew Convalescent Trust provides financial assistance to women during periods of convalescence.